NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ### Persisting SysRq

 You can enable `SysRq` with one command, as described above.
-Do keep in mind that running e.g. `echo 1 > /proc/sys/kernel/sysrq` will enable SysRq only until reboot and its state will not persist across reboots.
+Do keep in mind that running, e.g., `echo 1 > /proc/sys/kernel/sysrq` will enable SysRq only until reboot and its state will not persist across reboots.

-On traditional distros, you can make it persistent by adding `"kernel.sysrq = 1"` at the end of `/etc/sysctl.d/99-sysctl.conf`.
+On traditional distros, you can make it persistent by adding `kernel.sysrq = 1` at the end of `/etc/sysctl.d/99-sysctl.conf`.

 On NixOS, you will need to set `boot.kernel.sysctl."kernel.sysrq" = 1;` in your `configuration.nix`.
 In some cases, you might need to _force_ this value in case